fbpx

 Complications of untreated HIV

-HIV can be diagnosed through rapid diagnostic tests that provide same-day results.
-This greatly facilitates early diagnosis and linkage with treatment and care.
-Despite the fact of widely available HIV self-tests, no single test can provide a full HIV diagnosis; confirmatory testing is required, conducted by a qualified and trained health or community worker at a community centre or clinic (5).
+HIV can be diagnosed through rapid HIV tests, including rapid diagnostic tests that provide same-day results.
+These tests make early diagnosis and timely linkage to treatment and care much easier.
+While HIV self-tests are widely available, it’s important to note that no single test can provide a full HIV diagnosis.
+Confirmatory testing must be carried out by a qualified health or community worker at a clinic or community centre (5).

 HIV Diagnosis